 A good sprint plan doesn’t need to be intricate and bogged down with details.
 It should be just enough to motivate the scrum team with a clear sprint goal and plan for success.
 Read our blog post on why sprints are normally two weeks long.

 We hope that you have found this Remote Digital Discovery series insightful and that you’ve been able to take away tactics and strategies to apply to your own software discovery processes.

 In case you missed it, here are the links to each article in the series;

-Part 3 - How To Structure Remote Discovery Outputs
+Part 2 - How To Run Remote Discovery Sessions On The Day

 If you would like to talk to us about planning your own Discovery Session, get in touch.